by Steven B. Combs, Ph.D. tags: lenovo - android - tablet - assistant - google - unbox - unboxing

 There’s a lot to like, but the tablet also has a few drawbacks.

-The Lenovo is a 2019 product and age in 2020.
+The Lenovo is a 2019 product and ages such is beginning to show its age already in 2020.
 I believe this will be my last Android tablet.
 I plan to use the device for the remainder of the year, but can see myself upgrading to another device, say a Chrome OS tablet like a second generation Lenovo Duet in 2021.

 If you can find this tablet on sale for less than $200, grab it.
-If you understand the limitations I share, I think you will have a pleasurable experience.
+If you understand the limitations I share, I think you will have a pleasurable experienlike this device.